MicrosoftDocs/Devices-docs/surface-hub/surface-hub-update-history.md

 ## Windows 10 Team 2022 Update (22H2)

+### January 23, 2024 - update for Team based on KB5034203* (OS Build 19045.3996)
+This update to the Surface Hub includes quality improvements and security fixes.
+Key updates to Surface Hub, not already outlined in [Windows 10 Update History](https://support.microsoft.com/help/5018682/windows-10-update-history), include:

+* Resolves an issue where the [Surface Hub password rotation feature](password-management-for-surface-hub-device-accounts.md) did not work as expected with Azure AD-based device accounts.
+* Resolves an issue where some Surface Hubs joined to Microsoft Entra ID or configured with a local administrator account could fail to synchronize their computer clock.

+Please refer to the [Surface Hub Admin guide](/surface-hub/) for enabling/disabling device features and services. *[KB5034203](https://support.microsoft.com/help/5034203)

 ### November 21, 2023 - update for Surface Hub 2S

 This update is specific to the Surface Hub 2S and provides the driver and firmware updates outlined below: